hsuanhauliu/security-webcam/README.md

 ### Prerequisites

-See [here](requirements.txt) for a complete list of required modules.
+See [here](requirements.txt) for a complete list of required packages.
 - Python >= 3.6
 - OpenCV >= 3.4.2